Herne Bay High School

 Level 2 Courses:

-If you are not eligible to apply for the Level 3 courses, you may wish to apply to join the Level 2 Course and students normally require a minimum of 5 GCSEs at 9-2 including Maths, English Language at Grade 3.
+If you are not eligible to apply for the Level 3 courses, you may wish to apply to join the Level 2 Course and students normally require a minimum of 5 GCSEs at 9-2 including Mathematics and English Language at Grade 3.

 Course Advice Meeting: